f5businessdevelopment/bigipworkshop/docs/ex3.md

 Make sure you're in the right organization, aligning the prefix number with your organization's designation.
 Then, provide an appropriate name for the variable set.

-You can provide name as
+You can provide your name as
 ```
 AWS Credentials
 ```